curityio/database-client-migration-example/README.md

 Once usage is understood, the same approach can be followed for real environments.\
 First ensure that you have a working backup of the configuration clients. \
 Start with test stages of the deployment pipeline, and do basic testing of your clients after the migration.\
-Reconfigure the `.env` file to point the Node.js app to the correct environment before running each migration:
+Reconfigure the `.env` file to point the Node.js app to the correct environment before running each migration.\
+Also ensure that `NUM_CLIENTS` is not lower than the total number of your configuration clients.

 ```text
 RESTCONF_USER='admin'